tyler-tee/JNUC-2024/README.md

 # JNUC-2024

-This repository serves as the companion content for the **JNUC 2024** session _"Asset Recovery in a Remote World"_.
+This repository is setup to host companion content for the **JNUC 2024** session _"Asset Recovery in a Remote World"_.
 The session covers strategies and technologies for reclaiming distributed assets in a remote work environment, focusing on streamlining the process through automation and integration with various platforms.

 ## Repository Structure